These are the best prices for every Apple product

-The holiday shopping frenzy may be over, but it’s not unusual for the deals to continue right through the holiday season and into January.
+The holiday shopping frenzy may be over, but we keep a check on the best Apple deals throughout the year.
 If you’re looking to gift Apple products this January, or even looking to buy for yourself, Macworld has scoured the web for the best prices on everything from Macs to MacBooks, iPads to iPhones, Apple Watch to Apple TV, and more.

 Apple rarely discounts its own products – even during Black Friday it elected to give out gift vouchers rather than reducing prices – but other stockists can offer up discounts worth having.
 In this article, you’ll find real-time pricing at all major stockists for Apple’s current line-up, and we’ve also highlighted some of the top discounts.
 Plus, for even more deals, we’ve linked to our dedicated deals round-ups for each product category.
 Happy shopping!